mnyethecyberguy/aws-delete-default-resources/README.md

 ## Resources Removed

-The following resource objects are removed in all enabled regions:
+The following resource objects attached to the default VPC, in addition to the VPC itself, are removed in all enabled regions:
 - DHCP Options
-- Internet Gateway (attached to default VPC)
+- Internet Gateway
-- Subnets (attached to default VPC)
+- Subnets
-- Security Groups (default)
+- Security Groups
-- Network ACLs (default)
+- Network ACLs
-- Route Table (default)
+- Route Table
+- Default VPC

 ## Dependencies